 NOTE: Turning the wireless LAN radio off is not the same as disabling the wireless LAN card.
 It is not necessary to disable the card to meet the regulatory requirements.

-While operating the computer in those French departments that do not allow use of the wireless LAN equipment, the user of the equipment must turn off the wireless LAN radio in order to comply with local regulations (see Chapter 2 for more information).
+While operating the computer in those French departments that do not allow use of the wireless LAN equipment, the user of the equipment must turn off the wireless LAN radio in order to comply with local regulations.